DeclarativeHub/Layoutless/README.md

 let bodyLabel = UILabel()
 ```

 Let us now build our layout.
 A layout is something that defines how individual views are sized, positioned and structured withing a view hierarchy.
-Layoutless can represent layout with the `Layout` type, however, we rarely have to work with it because the framework provides extensions methods on UIView and few global functions that can be used to build layouts.
+Layoutless can represent layout with the `Layout` type, however, we rarely have to work with it directly because the framework provides extensions methods on UIView and few global functions that can be used to build layouts.

 For example, to stack our two views vertically, we can use `stack` function: